%%capture

 <zfit Space obs=('obs1',), axes=(0,), limits=(array([[-5.]]), array([[10.]])), binned=False>

-As we’ve seen, the obs we defined is the space of Gauss: this acts as the default limits whenever needed (e.g. for sampling). gauss also has a norm_range, which equals by default as well to the obs given, however, we can explicitly change that with set_norm_range.
+As we’ve seen, the obs we defined is the space of Gauss: this acts as the default limits whenever needed (e.g. for sampling). gauss also has a norm, which equals by default as well to the obs given, however, we can explicitly change that with set_norm.

 We can also access the parameters of the PDF in two ways, depending on our intention: either by name (the parameterization name, e.g. mu and sigma, as defined in the Gauss), which is useful if we are interested in the parameter that describes the shape